Attorneys at Law

 Bill closely follows developments in intellectual property law and procedure.
 He frequently speaks and writes on intellectual property issues.

-Michael joined Park Law Firm as a law clerk in 2014.
+Michael Jinho Park joined Park Law Firm as a law clerk in 2014.

 Prior to joining Park Law Firm, Michael has externed at the District Attorney's Office, gaining extensive knowledge in criminal law.
 During his time there, Michael drafted Motions to Suppress Evidence, attended jury trials, and assisted in court calendaring.

-Michael is admitted to practice in California, the U.S. District Courts of California and the Ninth and Federal Circuits.
+Michael is a board member of the Southwestern Nickle & Dime Committee and is admitted to practice in California, the U.S. District Courts of California and the Ninth and Federal Circuits.

 Southwestern Law School, Juris Doctor, Excellence of Achievement Award, 2016; University of California, Riverside, B.A., Dean's List, 2013.